tillnagel/unfolding/README.md

 ## Download
-Get Unfolding from <http://unfoldingmaps.org/> or directly from here: https://github.com/tillnagel/unfolding/downloads
+Get Unfolding from <http://unfoldingmaps.org/> or directly from here: http://unfoldingmaps.org/downloads

 ## Credit
-Developed at Interaction Design Lab, FH Potsdam, and the HCI group, KU Leuven.
+Developed at Interaction Design Lab, FH Potsdam, the HCI group, KU Leuven, and MIT Senseable City Labs.
+See http://unfoldingmaps.org/contact.html for the full credits.

 ## License